Elephant Hill

 Walking Duration : 7 hours.

-Terrain : Dirt road, swampy trail, bamboo zone, rock zones.
+Terrain : Dirt road, swampy trail, bamboo zone, and rock zones.

 Trek Difficulty : Moderate to High.
 You need to be reasonably fit to do this climb.

-The Elephant Hill located about 100km from Nairobi CBD, Elephant Hill is dubbed ‘’ the ultimate hiking destination’’ and rightfully so.
-The ‘’hill’’ presents the perfect challenge to the novice hiker looking to conquer a tougher terrain and acclimatize to a higher altitudes.
-The 9km Elephant Hill hike trail starts at the Njabini Forest Station gate, at an elevation of 8,202ft (2500 meters) above sea level and ends at the summit, at an elevation of 12,000 ft.
-(3658 meters) above sea level.
+The Elephant Hill is located about 100km from Nairobi CBD.
+Elephant Hill is dubbed “the ultimate hiking destination,” and rightfully so.
+The “hill” presents the perfect challenge to the novice hiker looking to conquer a tougher terrain and acclimatize to a higher altitude.
+The 9 km Elephant Hill hike trail starts at the Njabini Forest Station gate, at an elevation of 8,202ft (2500 meters) above sea level and ends at the summit, at an elevation of 12,000 ft (3658 meters) above sea level.
 The entire hike up and down takes 7 to 10 hours, hiking at a moderate pace.

-The occasional mound of the elephant dung and the fresh foot points constantly remind you that you are walking through a wildlife zone.
-So there is no need to worry through, wild animals naturally keep off the trail, and anyway, you will always be accompanied by an armed guard.
+The occasional mound of elephant dung and the fresh footprints constantly remind you that you are walking through a wildlife zone.
+So there is no need to worry; wild animals naturally keep off the trail, and anyway, you will always be accompanied by an armed guard.

 The Never-End Bamboo Forest.

 The Bamboo zone suddenly gives way to the lush moorland at an elevation of 1067 ft.
-(3,255m) above sea leftmost hikers give up at this point, hence its uncanny name, Apoint of Despair.
+(3,255m) above sea level.
+The leftmost hikers give up at this point; hence its uncanny name, A Point of Despair.
 The trail becomes tougher and tougher as you transition from the moorland to the rocky zone, which features scattered shrubs and giant lobelia.
-Caution is always given while trudging this terrain, as even a minor fall could serious injuries.
+Caution is always given while trudging this terrain, as even a minor fall could cause serious injuries.

 Clothing.

-The weather in the Aberdares is always high and unpredictable, changing from warm and sunny to foggy with the hailstorms within seconds, therefore, be sure to dress warmly or at least carry on the warm clothes, and waterproof gaiters will also come handy to keep mud and debris off you hiking boots.
-Wearing a thermal base layer is good way to keep warm without carrying bulky clothes for the outer shell.
+The weather in the Aberdares is always high and unpredictable, changing from warm and sunny to foggy with hailstorms within seconds; therefore, be sure to dress warmly or at least carry some warm clothes, and waterproof gaiters will also come in handy to keep mud and debris off your hiking boots.
+Wearing a thermal base layer is a good way to keep warm without carrying bulky clothes for the outer shell.

 Footwear.

-The Elephant Hill trail is mostly muddy and slippery, therefore, you are required to wear a pair of proper waterproof hiking boots with a good grip.
-You will be thankful when you keep your feet warm and save you from countless slips and falls.
+The Elephant Hill trail is mostly muddy and slippery; therefore, you are required to wear a pair of proper waterproof hiking boots with a good grip.
+You will be thankful when you keep your feet warm and save yourself from countless slips and falls.

 Supplies.

-Your body will need lots of energy while during the hiking safari, be sure to carry enough of the snacks like the nuts, biscuits, lunch bar, fruits, smoothie, and sandwich.
-The high altitude may take a toll on you, so be sure to carry enough water, like two or three liters can be enough for your hiking safari that is you can have your water in the hydration pack for easy carrying and sipping.
-That is make sure you take your water in the small sips throughout, especially when you start feeling dizzy or having a mild headache, as well you can carry painkillers just in case.
+Your body will need lots of energy while on the hiking Kenya safari; be sure to carry enough of the snacks like the nuts, biscuits, lunch bar, fruits, smoothie, and sandwich.
+The high altitude may take a toll on you, so be sure to carry enough water, like two or three liters, which can be enough for your hiking safari; that is, you can have your water in the hydration pack for easy carrying and sipping.
+That is, make sure you take your water in small sips throughout, especially when you start feeling dizzy or having a mild headache, and you can also carry painkillers just in case.

 Fitness level.

-The Elephant Hill is tough, you will need to be reasonably fit to get to the summit, so do not let this discourage you, though most people make it to the Point of Despair and the Tail which are equally good milestone on the Elephant Hill Train, put this in maid you never conquer the mountain, you conquer yourself.
+The Elephant Hill is tough; you will need to be reasonably fit to get to the summit, so do not let this discourage you, though most people make it to the Point of Despair and the Tail, which are equally good milestones on the Elephant Hill Train, put this in mind: you never conquer the mountain; you conquer yourself.

 Elephant Hill Charges.